nicosuave/chatgpt-interpreter/README.md

 # chatgpt-interpreter
-Notable things from the VM underlying the ChatGPT interpreter plugin
+Notable things from the VM underlying the OpenAI ChatGPT Code Interpreter plugin